top of page

 PANEL DISCUSSION

-2:15PM - 3:15PM SESSION 15: CLOSING DEBATE: PROFIT, PEOPLE, AND PLANET; WHAT WILL DEFINE THE NEXT ERA OF RESPONSIBLE MINING
+3:30PM - 4:30PM SESSION 17: CLOSING DEBATE: PROFIT, PEOPLE, AND PLANET; WHAT WILL DEFINE THE NEXT ERA OF RESPONSIBLE MINING

 The future of mining will be defined at the intersection of profit, people, and planet - but who decides the balance?
-This closing debate brings together industry leaders to challenge assumptions and reimagine what responsible mining looks like in the next era
+This closing debate brings together industry leaders to challenge assumptions and reimagine what responsible mining looks like in the next era.

-3:15PM CHAIRPERSON'S CLOSING REMARKS
+4:30PM CHAIRPERSON'S CLOSING REMARKS

-3:30PM END OF CONFERENCE & NETWORKING REFRESHING DRINKS
+4:40PM END OF CONFERENCE & NETWORKING REFRESHMENT

 Mining Health and Safety Series